FedeDP/ncursesFM/README.md

 * libconfig -> config file parsing.
 * libx11    -> check whether ncursesFM is started in a X environment or not, and xdg-open support.
 * sd-bus    -> needed for powermanagement inhibition functions, devices/iso mount and packages installation.
-* libudev   -> needed for devices/iso mount, and batteries polling.
 * openssl   -> for shasum function support.

 **Build options (to be passed to make)**